 Welcome aboard the William James, Stratford Waterways Information Centre for Stratford-Upon-Avon, the River Avon and surrounding areas.
 SWIC is based in the Bancroft Basin in Stratford.
-The boat is open through the summer months and provides information for tourists, locals and boaters such as leaflets, tourist information, gifts and souvenirs and even has a small meeting room which can be hired for personal use.
+The boat is open through the summer months and provides information for tourists, locals and boaters such as leaflets, tourist information, gifts and souvenirs.

 The William James is a toll station for Avon Navigation Trust where boaters can use the on-board iPad to purchase short term licences for the River Avon navigation if unable to purchase before arrival.